 In collaboration with the Early Modern & Eighteenth Century Centre.

-This paper presents a reassessment of the place of witchcraft accusations in the history of early modern sexual transgression.
-While it is well known that witchcraft was collocated with sexually transgressive behaviour (as well as with related crimes such as heresy) in medieval and early modern European thought, I argue for the concurrent development of an overlooked paradigm that used witchcraft as a retrospective excuse for transgressive sexual and emotional attraction.
-Drawing on the findings of my monograph, The Reputation of Edward II, c.
-1305-1697: A Literary Transformation of History (Amsterdam University Press, forthcoming 19/10/20), alongside the contemporary discourse surrounding intimate royal favourites in England and France, I demonstrate that early modern commentators used the discourse of bewitchment as a strategy to negotiate the problem of monarchs’ and others’ unwise, inexplicable or transgressive sexual and emotional attraction.
-Their paper traces the extent of this strategy, from same-sex attraction to interracial attraction – as well as the scepticism that the convenient ‘bewitchment excuse’ quickly attracted.
+This talk presents a reassessment of the place of witchcraft accusations in the history of early modern sexual transgression.
+While it is well known that witchcraft was collocated with sexually transgressive behaviour (as well as with related crimes such as heresy) in medieval and early modern European thought, Heyam argues for the concurrent development of an overlooked paradigm that used witchcraft as a retrospective excuse for transgressive sexual and emotional attraction.
+They demonstrate that early modern commentators used the discourse of bewitchment as a strategy to negotiate the problem of monarchs’ and others’ unwise, inexplicable or transgressive sexual and emotional attraction.

 Queer pedagogy, queer history, and the road to inclusion

 Speaker: Hannah Ayres

 What does inclusion look like in university classrooms?